ccsc-tools/SYMHnet/ReadMe.txt

 ReadMe.txt                    - this ReadMe file.
 requirements.txt              - includes Python required packages for Python version 3.9.7. models_storms_1min            - includes the models for 1-minute resolution.
-models_storms_1min            - includes the models for 5-minute resolution.
+models_storms_5min            - includes the models for 5-minute resolution.
-logs                          - includes the logging information. data                          - includes a list of SYHMnet data sets that can be used for training and prediction. results                       - will include the prediction result file(s). figures                       - will include the prediction result figures.
+logs                          - includes the logging information. data                          - includes a list of SYHMnet data sets that can be used for training, validation, and prediction. results                       - will include the prediction result file(s). figures                       - will include the prediction result figures.